 "The last time I saw Kristen was a few weeks after Hilary Wallis and I got engaged.
 Kristen and Scott took us out to dinner at the VI and they were so excited for us that they immediately invited themselves to our wedding (which they were to be invited to anyway, of course!).
 At the last minute, they couldn’t attend.
 Kristen had lost her hearing and was under going intense medical treatment.
 We had another near miss a few months later.
 She had hoped to attend a paper I was delivering at the RSA conference, but had to change her plans when her father passed away.
 For this year's RSA conference, in April, I have been selected to deliver a paper in a panel for emerging scholars organized by the Italian Art Society, which Bill Wallace, the extraordinary Michelangelo scholar, will respond to.
 It feels like a significant achievement possible only because Kristen took me under her wing ten years ago.
 I will be dedicating my paper to her, but wish she could be sitting in the audience instead."

-A tour de force, a mentor, scholar and most importantly a friend to my Sister ('15 Art History Major) and me.
-I will remember fondly the many office hours where art, politics, narratives, travel and most importantly, witty remarks, were exchanged.
+KVA was a tour de force, a mentor, scholar and most importantly, a friend to my sister (a Class of 2015 art history major) and me.
+I will remember fondly the many office hours where art, politics, narratives, travel and, most importantly, witty remarks, were exchanged.
 Every student that has worked with her has a story, conversation or quote from KVA.